(See also Overview of Disorders of Potassium Concentration.)

 Routine potassium replacement is not necessary in most patients receiving diuretics.
 However, serum potassium should be monitored during diuretic use when risk of hypokalemia or of its complications is high.
 Risk is high in

-Hypokalemia can be caused by decreased intake of potassium or shift of extracellular potassium into cells, but it is usually caused by excessive losses of potassium in the urine or from the GI tract.
+Hypokalemia can be caused by decreased intake of potassium or shift of extracellular potassium into cells, but it is usually caused by excessive losses of potassium in the urine or from the gastrointestinal tract.

 Clinical signs include muscle weakness, cramping, fasciculations, paralytic ileus, and when hypokalemia is severe, hypoventilation, and hypotension.